dolphindb/vscode-extension/README.md

 #### 3. View and edit server connection configuration
 ##### Connections can be viewed in the DolphinDB area of the EXPLORER panel on the left side of the VSCode editor
-After the plugin is successfully installed, the DOLPHIDB area below will be added to the EXPLORER panel
+After the plug-in is successfully installed, the following DOLPHINDB connection management area will be added in the Explorer (EXPLORER) panel

 <img src='./images/connections.png' width='400'>

 ##### Edit connections
-Click `File > Preferences > Settings` in the menu bar or press the shortcut `Ctrl + Comma` to open the VSCode settings
-Enter dolphindb in the search box, click `edit in settings.json` below, and edit the `dolphindb.connections` configuration item in the `settings.json` configuration file jumped to.
+Click the `settings` button in the upper right corner, and then jump to the `settings.json` configuration file to edit the `dolphindb.connections` configuration item
-The `dolphindb.connections` configuration item is an array of objects.
-There are four connection configurations by default.
-You can modify or add connection objects according to the situation.
+`dolphindb.connections` configuration item is an object array, there are four connection configurations by default, you can modify or add connection objects according to the situation,
-`name` and `url` attributes are required (different connection objects must have different `name`), by default the admin account is automatically logged in.
+The `name` and `url` attributes are required (different connection objects must have different `name`), and the default is to automatically log in to the admin account ("autologin": true)
-Move the mouse over an attribute to view the description of the corresponding attribute.
+Move the mouse over the attribute to view the description of the corresponding attribute

 #### 4. Open or create a DolphinDB script file
 - If the script file name is suffixed with `.dos` (short for DolphinDB Script), the plugin will automatically recognize the DolphinDB language, and automatically enable syntax highlighting, code completion, and prompts